-St Petersburg Palaces are impressive buildings with equally rich and varied interiors.
+St Petersburg Palaces in Russia are impressive buildings with equally rich and varied interiors.
 See our list below to the best St. Petersburg's historic palaces.

 A visit to one of the many St Petersburg Palaces is like traveling back into the Imperial past of this Russian city’s famous aristocratic families.
 A guided tour inside these stunning Russian Tsar's residences is sure to be one of the best parts of your visit to Russia's Northern Capital.

 From Baroque architectural style to Russian Revival design, many of the palaces in St Petersburg demonstrate the might of the Romanov dynasty through the sheer luxury of the Tsars' residences.
 Designed by foreign architects and built on the grand scale by Russian craftsmen, most of the imperial palaces have become famous worldwide for being impressive, elegant, expensive and magnificently decorated.

 However, you should know that many of these Russian imperial palaces built in the city suffered greatly during the Bolshevik revolution and the Siege of Leningrad; all of the buildings, except Oranienbaum Palace, lay within Nazi-occupied territory.
 But since then, there has been a massive effort to restore them to their former glory.

 Today, we can say that most of the St Petersburg Palaces are at their very best and are open to the public, apart from a few exceptions.
 Some are open as formal homes or as museums of art, and history, others as venues for occasional musical concerts or cultural events.

 If you plan to visit one of these remarkable historical buildings remember that magnificent architectural collections often hide behind old, unbelievably ugly structures.
 The architectural heritage reconciles the very different Baroque and pure Neoclassical styles, as can be seen in the Admiralty, the Winter Palace, the Marble Palace, and the Hermitage.